i2STSinclair/MiniRPG/MiniRPG/Readme.md

     - Logs "You used a Potion and recovered 10 HP." to GlobalLog.
   - Otherwise, logs "That item cannot be used now." to GlobalLog.
 - Added TODO comment for future targeting and status effects logic.

+---

+## MapView.xaml: Use Item Button Added

+- Added a Button labeled "Use Item" under the Inventory ListBox in MapView.xaml.
+- Button's Command is bound to UseItemCommand.
+- CommandParameter is bound to the SelectedItem of the Inventory ListBox.
+- Added TODO comment for future contextual radial menu or drag/drop inventory UI.